webinar series

 Strengthening and Promoting Gender and Entrepreneurship Research Collaboration in the Arab World through the MENAGEN Aggregator Platform

-Professor Katerina Nicolopoulou and Nasreen Hasan Ashkanani
+Presented by Professor Katerina Nicolopoulou and Nasreen Hasan Ashkanani

 On Wednesday, 21st January 2026, MENAGEN hosted a webinar titled Strengthening and Promoting Gender and Entrepreneurship Research Collaboration in the Arab World through the MENAGEN Aggregator Platform at 3:00 pm KSA time (12:00 pm UK time).